rendrjs/rendr/README.md

 <img src="http://cl.ly/image/272q3f1u313b/Rendr-logotype.png" width="395" height="100">

-Rendr is a small library from [Airbnb](https://www.airbnb.com) that allows you to run your [Backbone.js](http://backbonejs.org/) apps seamlessly on both the client and the server.
+Rendr is a small library that allows you to run your [Backbone.js](http://backbonejs.org/) apps seamlessly on both the client and the server.
 Allow your web server to serve fully-formed HTML pages to any deep link of your app, while preserving the snappy feel of a traditional Backbone.js client-side MVC app.

 ## Reporting problems and getting help